lunabxgg/The-Gaze-Shader/README.md

 ---

+## 📦 Installation & Quick Start

+**Installation Method:**
+1. Go to the **Releases** page on the right side of this GitHub repository.
+2. Download the latest `TheGazeShader_v1.0.unitypackage` file.
+3. Drag and drop the downloaded file directly into your Unity project's `Assets` window to import it.

+> 💡 **Sample Scene:** > If you want to preview the effects immediately after importing, you can open the following sample scene:
+> `Assets/@Luna/gaze gif shader/sample/gaze.unity`

+---

 ## 📖 User Manual

 To help you get started quickly, the layout of this manual perfectly matches the functional areas in the Material Inspector panel.
 Please read along while checking the UI.